Diablo (Marvel Comics)

 Diablo (Esteban Corazón de Ablo) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is depicted as an evil alchemist, and an enemy of the Fantastic Four.
 Created by writer Stan Lee and artist Jack Kirby, the character first appeared in Fantastic Four #30 (September 1964).

 Publication history

 Diablo was created by writer Stan Lee and artist Jack Kirby, and first appeared in Fantastic Four #30 (September 1964).

-In a 2013 interview with Chris Hardwick of Nerdist, creator Lee said that Diablo was his greatest regret because he could not remember the character aside from his name, who he is, and why he did what he did, saying, "When you create a character you should feel you know him".
+In a 2013 interview with Chris Hardwick, creator Lee said that Diablo was his greatest regret because he could not remember the character aside from his name, who he is, and why he did what he did.
+He stated: "When you create a character you should feel you know him".